2020-JAUG/Backend-Dental-Clinic/README.md

 - Clients
    - GET /clients --> Shows all the clients.
    - POST /clients --> Creates a new client.
+   - POST /clients/profile --> Shows client's profile.
    - PUT /clients --> Modifies a client's information.
    - DELETE /clients --> Deletes a client.

 <br>

 - Appointments
+   - GET /appointment --> Shows all the appointments.
+   - POST /appointment/schedule --> Shows dentist’s schedule by date.
+   - POST /appointment/client --> Shows all appointments from the same client.
+   - POST /appointment --> Creates a new appointment.
+   - PUT /appointment --> Modifies an appointment information.
+   - DELETE /appointment --> Deletes an appointment.

 <br>